KaKino29/kokoatalk_2021_challenge/README.md

 # Kokoa Clone 2021 Practice

 CSS got so much better!
-This is just for a Practicc.
+This is just for a Practice.

+HTML & CSS are so much fun!